Beakyn/gha-format-release-notes/README.md

 # Release Notes Format

-Format your release notes before creating the release.
+Generate the release notes from a milestone before creating a new release.

 ## Pre-requisites